 Creating client profiles

-docker run -v $OVPN_DATA:/etc/openvpn --rm -it kylemanna/openvpn easyrsa build-client-full CLIENTNAME nopass
+sudo docker run \ -v $OVPN_DATA:/etc/openvpn \ --rm \ -it kylemanna/openvpn easyrsa build-client-full CLIENTNAME nopass

 With the profile created, now retrieve it.
 This will save it to the local folder, where you can retrieve it to install it on the client device.

-docker run -v $OVPN_DATA:/etc/openvpn --rm kylemanna/openvpn ovpn_getclient CLIENTNAME > CLIENTNAME.ovpn
+sudo docker run \ -v $OVPN_DATA:/etc/openvpn \ --rm kylemanna/openvpn ovpn_getclient CLIENTNAME > CLIENTNAME.ovpn

 Before using the profile on the client device, you will need to edit the file.
 Look for this line:

 If you’re exposing a different port externally for your VPN service, you will need to update the 1194 port number to the port number you’re using.